basdxz/LeafCulling/docs/TECHNICAL.md

 In the next iteration of Leaf Culling, I would like to move away from the individual Mixin-based approach to a more general global-ASM based approach, adding only extra logic for edge cases such as the berry bushes or other edge-cases that may pop up.

 I would also like to have an in-game method of including additional leaves, storing them as a config.
 Perhaps even shipping with a decent pre-made configuration file for any outliers.

+Another improvement is to add additional checks along the depth of the leaf blocks, checking it's surrounding blocks/total blocks behind it.
+This is similar to how another similar mod has it implemented:

+TODO: MOD INFO and SCREENSHOT